better-internet/radworks-docs/docs/governance/README.md

 import Grid, { Button } from '@site/src/components/Grid'

-Welcome to Radicle’s version-controlled governance documentation!
+Welcome to RadicleDAO's version-controlled governance documentation!
 These docs consist of carefully curated information and resources that lay out the Radicle’s token voting governance process and how to participate in it.

 Radicle is the most resilient open source code collaboration infrastructure to